paulbhanijkasem/varit-website/index.md

 ## 👋 About Me

-My name is Varit Bhanijkasem.
-I usually go by Paul.
+My name is Varit Bhanijkasem, though I usually go by Paul.
 I am a Ph.D. student in Economics at the University of Virginia, with prior experience as a Senior Economist at the Bank of Thailand.
 My work focuses on macro-financial linkages, credit markets, and the role of non-bank financial institutions (NBFIs) in monetary transmission.

 ## 🔬 Research Interests
 My interest evolves over time.
 Here are what I am currently interested in.